GuilhermeBandeira7/CamerasInfo/README.md

 ## 📚 Architecute

- Factory design patter, all data is stored and retrieved from Mongo DB.
+The project uses services and Enttity framework with and Oracle Database to save availability calculated data.
+Camara data for every second stored and retrieved from Mongo DB.